 Often times, pictures posted with a car for sale unknowingly provide clues as to the current caretaker’s motivation for selling their collectible car.
 When the seller mentioned he’s losing the garage he parks his red over red 1967 Chevrolet Impala SS Convertible posted recently in Jackson, New Jersey, as the feature picture shows, we believe he’s referring to the blue dumpster parking between his Impala and the two-car garage of his home!
-The private seller currently has his Impala listed here on Craiglist in Jackson, New Jersey now for $21,600 or the best reasonable offer, which using the Hagerty Insurance Online Valuation Tool indicates he has SS priced $700 less than the #4 “Fair” (Daily Driver) estimate of $23,200.
+The private seller originally listed their Chevy in October 2019 on Craigslist in Jackson, New Jersey now for $21,600 or the best reasonable offer, which using the Hagerty Insurance Online Valuation Tool indicates he has SS priced $700 less than the #4 “Fair” (Daily Driver) estimate of $23,200.
 As a second reference point, the Collector Car Market Review Online Tool confirms this Impala’s price falls between the #3 “Good” value of $17,800 and the #2 “Very Good” appraisal of $26,000.
-If you are serious about buying this Impala, you can email the seller.

 We’d love to hear your thoughts about this vehicle.
 Comment below and let us know!